Interview Questions About Handling Problems

 Prepare examples of how you have addressed problems or met challenges for each job, internship, volunteer, and leadership role included on your resume.
 Choose problem situations where your involvement led to a solution and avoid unsolvable or difficult issues that couldn't be improved or fixed.

-Remember, employers will be listening to your answer to find out how you resolve issues, deal with conflict, and take the initiative in identifying and resolving problems.
+Remember, employers will be listening to your answer.
+They want to learn how you resolve issues, deal with conflict, and take the initiative in identifying and resolving problems.
 Look for examples that showcase abilities that will come in handy in the position you're interviewing for.
 As with resumes, numbers can be impressive: if you drove sales, reduced time, or had a result that can be quantified by metrics, be sure to share the details.

 Describe the Problem, Your Actions, and the Results